BMC Part Sixteen: The Business Model Environment

 Department stores thrived on convenience, but their disdain for internet shopping made their services harder to engage with.

-Nokia and Motorola had the phone market sewn up, then sat on their hands while two others took their Innovative title away from them.
+Nokia and Motorola had the phone market sewn up, then sat on their hands as two others took their Innovative reputation away.

 The taxi industry chose to ignore the power of smartphones, by which customers could track their ride, pay without cash, rate their driver, etc.